vibe-coders-only/mem-sqlite/README.md

 # mem-sqlite

+Released Tue, Aug 12, 2025

-`mem-sqlite` is an MCP server to let Claude Code query your chat history, powered by a synchronization engine that transforms Claude Code JSONL conversation logs into structured SQLite databases.
+mem-sqlite is an MCP server to let Claude Code query your chat history, powered by a synchronization engine that transforms Claude Code JSONL conversation logs into structured SQLite databases.

 TypeScript, MIT License, in beta.
+Anthropic will probably release a memory function for CC in three days making all of this pointless lol.
 This README is accurate as of Tue, Aug 12, 2025

 ## Overview